cmoten/css-layouts/README.md

 # Project Purpose

 The purpose of this project is to learn the basics of navigation tabs and to learn basic CSS layouts.
+The examples are from the book [HTML&CSS design and build websites](https://htmlandcssbook.com/) by Jon Duckett.

 # CssLayouts